chocolatey/docs/input/en-us/quick-deployment/setup/index.md

 3. Create a new VM.
 4. When prompted for OS type, choose `Windows Server 2019` (if available), or `Windows Server 2016 or later`.
 5. If prompted for boot firmware, choose `Legacy BIOS` (**not** UEFI).
-6. When asked to create a new disk or attach, delete the default disk, select attach, and browse to the VMDK you uploaded. **IMPORTANT**: [vCenter/ESX/ESXi] You **must** select an `IDE controller` under the "Controller Location" setting of the disk.
+6. When asked to create a new disk or attach, delete the default disk, select attach, and browse to the VMDK you uploaded.
+    > :exclamation: **IMPORTANT**: [vCenter/ESX/ESXi] You **must** select an `IDE controller` under the "Controller Location" setting of the disk.
 If you leave the controller as SCSI (default), your VM will not boot.
 7. Adjust the hardware specifications of the VM.
 For a performant system, the following are recommended:
     - 4 vCPUs
     - 8 GB RAM
-8. Once you click Finish, go back into the `Edit settings` context menu for the VM, and expand the disk you attached to 500GB (double-check in OS, and extend if needed). **NOTE**: likely you will need to allocate the additional space to the C drive.
+8. Once you click Finish, go back into the `Edit settings` context menu for the VM, and expand the disk you attached to 500GB (double-check in OS, and extend if needed).
+    > :memo: **NOTE** likely you will need to allocate the additional space to the C drive.
 9. Boot up VM, and Install VMware Tools using the console menus (this will require a reboot).

 <details>